JanWilczek/wolf-sound-blog/_posts/fx/2021-12-03-analog-prototype.md

 where $m = 1, 3, \dots, N-1$ (with $m=2k +1, k=0, 1, \dots, (N/2 -1)$ to facilitate derivations).

-According to [ParksBurrus], Equations 25 and 26 are very convenient forms.
+According to [ParksBurrus87], Equations 27 and 28 are very convenient forms.

 We did it!
 We obtained our analog prototype!